jgerchen/snakemake-course/03_my_first_rule.md

 This is because **file1.txt** already exists and Snakemake will only recreate it again if we delete it.

 > [!IMPORTANT]
-> As long as their are no additional dependencies Snakemake will not recreate files that already exist.
+> As long as their are reasons based on dependencies Snakemake will not recreate files that already exist.